Inclusive Digital Technology course

-In this unique and innovative course, participants will learn about the developments and arguments surrounding assistive technologies and pedagogy for pupils with additional support needs.
-Teaching is delivered over 10 weeks through a combination of face-to-face workshops and online learning.
+In this innovative course, participants will learn about the developments and arguments surrounding assistive technologies and pedagogy for pupils with additional support needs.
+Due to Covid 19, teaching is delivered entirely online with a mix of teaching and learning, workshops, discussion boards and self-study.
+The next course starts on Saturday 6 March 2021.

 This course will be of interest to education professionals who wish to promote inclusion and excellence in education for pupils with additional support needs (ASN), including,